msanand/msanand.github.io/_posts/2014-08-31-angularjs-best-parts.md

 >
 > <cite>&mdash; Jeff Atwood</cite>

 Web programming was becoming JavaScript heavy.
-Some frameworks took it a notch further by taking the convoluted approach of defining user interface procedurally in Javascript and in turn generting the HTML, entirely ditching the declarative nature of user interface definition using HTML.
+Some frameworks took it a notch further by taking the convoluted approach of defining user interface procedurally in Javascript and in turn generating the HTML, entirely ditching the declarative nature of user interface definition using HTML.
 But over the last few years, HTML has back in-focus again - thanks to [HTML5](http://www.w3.org/TR/html5/) and [Web Components](http://www.w3.org/TR/components-intro/).
 After all, HTML is what the matters to the browser at the end of the day!

 Being declarative, HTML feels more intuitive for defining the user interface.
 It is also easy to understand and manipulate.
 It provides a clear separation of the presentation layer from the imperative logic.